imdhruv99/Orchestr8/Composearium/flink/README.md

 This setup provides an Apache Flink cluster with one JobManager and two TaskManagers, configured for high availability using Zookeeper.
 It is hardware-agnostic and optimized for development, with environment variable control for key settings.

+## Prerequisites

+This Flink cluster requires a Zookeeper ensemble to be running as a prerequisite.
+Please ensure the Zookeeper cluster is started before launching Flink.
+For setup and instructions, refer to the [Zookeeper README](../zookeeper/README.md).

 ## Features

 -   Apache Flink cluster with 1 JobManager and 2 TaskManagers.